cooperative-computing-lab/graph-benchmark/graph_generator_matching/graph_generator/README.md

 * -c, -\-cover : The sets of vertices will contain all elements from 1 to N, without missing elements.
 * -w, -\-weight : The graphs will have weighted edges.
 * -v, -\-visual : Pyplot will be utilized to visualize the degree distribution of the generated graph.
+* -r, -\-random : Whether or not to generate random probabilities within R-MAT.

 **Notes about -\-cover argument**: If the -\-cover argument is not used, the size of the generated graph may fluctuate greatly around your original input parameters due to the stochasticity and duplication of edges.
 Using it will generate a graph closer to your input parameters, however, it may cause more possible matches than are desirable.